 When putting together a cozy, usable outdoor space, deck lighting can be one of your best friends.
 When used properly and sparingly, these outdoor lighting options will help create ambiance and lengthen family gatherings, celebrations, or even just a relaxing summer evening outside without the need for a fire.
 If you’re new to deck design, you may not know where to start, let alone how to light a deck.
 But don’t worry!
 There are plenty of options to choose from, allowing you to customize your space and fit your individual needs.

 This classic style of lighting provides subtle ambiance without overpowering the area.
-You don’t want your deck to have blinding lights or look like the day at night.
+You don’t want your deck to have blinding lights or make it look like it’s daytime at night.
 Hanging string lights combined with fairy lights are the perfect way to achieve a peaceful, ambient space.
 Fairy lights (or Christmas lights) alone won’t be enough, as you’ll need quite a lot of them to provide any type of good lighting; however, you can combine strands of fairy lights with strands of string lights (the ones that have the miniature light bulbs) to create lighting that varies and complements each other.

 If you only have the space or desire for one kind of hanging light, we recommend going with string lights.
 You’ll need less of them to light the space, and it won’t feel too much like the holidays year-round.
 Hanging string lights are perfect for underneath an overhang on your deck, on the underside of railing, around posts, and even on the overhang of your roof.
 It’s even better if you have tree branches to thread the lighting strands through.

 As long as you have some features, you have room to be creative with where you hang and wrap this type of lighting.
 You can even get crafty and make small covers to go over the bulbs for an added bit of creativity.